 Incredibly, thanks to companies like MyHeritage and Ancestry, this information is easily available to everyone.
 All it takes is a 30-second cheek swab or saliva sample and you can uncover your ethnic mix and the history of your family.
 You can also build a family tree, using their databases to learn about historic relatives and possibly even connect to living relatives you had no idea existed.
-Below are just a few of the personal DNA stories and discoveries of Hollywood celebrities and what they’ve uncovered about their ancestry.
+Below are just a few of the personal DNA stories and discoveries of Hollywood celebrities who have done tests with the likes of Ancestry, MyHeritage and 23andMe.

 1 (and 2).
 Liv and Steven Tyler

 Actress Liv Tyler and her rock star father Steven Tyler, the iconic frontman of Aerosmith, discovered recently through their participation in TLC's genealogy series Who Do You Think You Are? that they had African American roots and that their ancestor Robert Elliot may have passed down his musical genes.
 Elliot was a drummer boy during the War of 1812 and his son George Elliot was also a drummer during the Civil War.
 Remarkably, Steven got his start in music as a drummer as well.

 Through a DNA test taken for the television program Lopez Tonight, comedian Larry David, the co-creator of Seinfeld and the brain behind Curb Your Enthusiasm, discovered that he wasn't solely descended from European Jewish ancestors as he had always supposed.
 David was thrilled and surprised to find that he is actually 37% Native American.
 Such a discovery of ethnic makeup can serve as a gateway to finding where ancient relatives may have migrated from and what type of lives they may have lived.